 The term CC stands for Carbon Copy, but in terms of e-mail, it does refer to the electronic carbon copy of an e-mail.
 It is used when an e-mail is being sent to a person who is the primary recipient of the e-mail, but the sender wishes to send it to other people too.

 The most significant feature of this address line, as compared to the other lines, is that it happens to be visible to all the recipients.
-The person who is the primary recipient or the person who is the tertiary recipient both can see this particular line of the address.
+The person who is the primary recipient or the person who is the tertiary recipient can both see this particular line of the address.

 What is BCC?

-The term BCC stands for Blind Carbon Copy, and as suggested by the name itself, it refers to that address line of an e-mail that does not appear in front of the other recipient and stays hidden.
+The term BCC stands for Blind Carbon Copy, and as suggested by the name itself, it refers to the address line of an e-mail that does not appear in front of the other recipient and stays hidden.
 It is used when an e-mail is being sent to a person who is the primary recipient of the e-mail, but the sender wishes to send it to other people too.

 It happens to be the non-visible part of the e-mail and cannot be seen by other people who tend to receive the e-mail.